 Contracted to write the first book on the life and death of Caylee Anthony, Mommy’s Little Girl, Fanning gained national attention for her dynamic research and the ability to organize it in such a way as to be the voice for a child lost to murder.

 Diane Fanning is not only one of the queens of True Crime, she also pens a series of novels incorporating the character of Lt.
 Lucinda Pierce, a tough as nails detective who was once a disfigured victim of domestic violence, and now on a mission to solve crimes and put away criminals.
-You can get to know Lucinda Pierce and walk through crime scenes collecting clues, learn about the criminals and the surviving victims within the pages of Trophy Exchange, Punish the Deed, Mistaken Identity and Twisted Reason, and the latest, Wrong Turn, sold in all online and retail book stores.
+You can get to know Lucinda Pierce and walk through crime scenes collecting clues, learn about the criminals and the surviving victims within the pages of Trophy Exchange, Punish the Deed, Mistaken Identity, Twisted Reason, Wrong Turn, and Chain Reaction sold in all online and retail book stores.

-In 2013 Diane Fanning is celebrating the release of her 20th book, Sleep My Darlings, the story of Tampa, FL mother, Julie Schenecker who murdered her children.
+In 2013 Diane Fanning celebrated the release of her 20th book, Sleep My Darlings, the story of Tampa, FL mother, Julie Schenecker who murdered her children.
+She has two new books launching in the fall of 2014, Scandal in the Secret City, a crime novel, and in the true crime genre, Under Cover of the Night.

 Connect with Diane Fanning online!